Cozystack Architecture and Platform Stack

 KubeVirt

 KubeVirt is a project started by global industry leaders with a common vision to unify Kubernetes and a desire to introduce it to the world of virtualization.
-KubeVirt extends the capabilities of Kubernetes by providing convenient abstractions for launching and managing virtual machines, as well the all related entities such as snapshots, presets, virtual volumes, and more.
+It extends the capabilities of Kubernetes by providing convenient abstractions for launching and managing virtual machines, as well the all related entities such as snapshots, presets, virtual volumes, and more.

 At the moment, the KubeVirt project is being jointly developed by such world-famous companies as RedHat, NVIDIA, ARM.

-DRBD
+DRBD and LINSTOR

 DRBD is the fastest replication block storage running right in the Linux kernel.
-When DRBD only deals with data replication, time-tested technologies such as LVM or ZFS are used for securely store the data.
+When DRBD only deals with data replication, time-tested technologies such as LVM or ZFS are used to securely store the data.
 The DRBD kernel module is included in the mainline Linux kernel and has been used to build fault-tolerant systems for over a decade.

 Kube-OVN

-OVN is a free implementation of virtual network fabric for Kubernetes and OpenStack based on Open vSwitch technology.
+OVN is a free implementation of virtual network fabric for Kubernetes and OpenStack based on the Open vSwitch technology.
 With Kube-OVN, you get a robust and functional virtual network that ensures reliable isolation between tenants and provides floating addresses for virtual machines.

 In the future, this will enable seamless integration with other clusters and customer network services.